 It is expected that each Level of the award should take a minimum of 6 months to complete, realistically each level will take around 12 months.

 There is an annual charge of £35.00 to participate in the Award.
 This fee is to cover enrolment charges and also operating costs.
-Participants will require certain key outdoor clothing for the expedition section, (a list will be provided.)
-There are opportunities to loan some equipment from the school.
+Participants will require certain key outdoor clothing for the expedition section, (a list will be provided) though there may be the opportunity to loan some equipment from the school..
 It is also important to note that no pupil should be prevented from taking part in the Award because of a lack of funds.
 There are funding opportunities available so if this is a concern, please make sure that you ask Ms. Pease.
-We aim to support pupils who are eligible for Free Schools Meals to participate at no cost to the pupil or their family.

 It is expected that you will conform with the Aboyne Academy Positive School Climate at all times whilst participating in the Award.